AddPay/addpay-php-sdk/README.md

 - [Disclaimer](https://github.com/stephenlake/AddPay-PHP-SDK#disclaimer)

 ## Getting Started
-Please have the AddPay API documentation open and closeby when referencing fields, this will improve your productivity and hopefully answer many questions you may have on field definitions and requirements.
+Please have the [AddPay API Documentation](https://www.addpay.co.za/developers) open and closeby when referencing fields, this will improve your productivity and hopefully answer many questions you may have on field definitions and requirements.
 All fields are described within the [AddPay API Documentation](https://www.addpay.co.za/developers).

 Download Latest Release
 ---------